 Three Stages of Prayer

 How do you view prayer?
 As a burden to be born?
 Certainly there may be times when we go through dry places and prayer must be maintained as a discipline.
-We pray because we know we should.
-We want to show God we're faithful even if we can't sense a spirit of prayer.
+We pray because we want to show God we're faithful even if we can't sense a spirit of prayer.
 But God intends for our time in His presence to give us our highest joys.
-"Fellowship Divine" the song calls it, and that is what the Spirit longs for us to enjoy.
+"Fellowship Divine" a song calls it and fellowship with us is the Spirit's longing.